 Welcome, budding historians, to the penultimate course in our study of the past.
-This course covers some of the most famous events in the history the galaxy including the Clone Wars and Galactic Civil War.
-In keeping with previous courses, you will find “Further reading” sections sprinkled throughout.
+This course covers some of the most famous events in the history of the galaxy, including the Clone Wars and Galactic Civil War.
+In keeping with previous courses, you will find “further reading” sections sprinkled throughout.
 While these are optional, we think they offer an opportunity to explore more fully some of the things touched on.

 As discussed in the previous course, around 1,000 BBY the Sith were thought extinct.
 This, however, was by design - Darth Bane had instituted the Rule of Two, which stated there would only be one Master and one Apprentice.
 This rule held fast as the Sith plotted their ultimate goal of eliminating the Jedi and toppling the Republic, a plan put into motion by Darth Bane and carried forth by his successors.